-- Confirm the baffle is correctly positioned.
-It should be even with the front tube and resting on all tubes (Figure 12.1 and Figure 12.2). - 2.
-Remove all labels from glass and inside of appliance.
+- 1. Confirm the baffle and ceramic blanket are correctly positioned.
+They should be even with the front tube and resting on all tubes (Figure 13.1 and Figure 13.2). - 2.
+Remove all labels from glass.

 There are many ways to build a fire.
-The basic principle is to light easily-ignitable tinder or paper, which ignites the fast burning kindling, which in turn ignites the slow-burning firewood.
+The basic principle is to light easily-ignitable tinder or paper, which ignites the fast burning kindling, which in turn ignites the slowburning firewood.

 Here is one method that works well:

-- Open the Burn Rate Air and ACC Controls fully (Refer to the Quick Start Guide on page 6). - 2.
+- 1. Activate start-up air control. - 2.
 Place several wads of crushed paper on the firebox floor.
 Heating the flue with slightly crumpled newspaper before adding kindling keeps smoke to a minimum. - 3.
 Lay small dry sticks of kindling on top of the paper. - 4.
 Make sure that no matches or other combustibles are in the immediate area of the appliance.
-Be sure the room is adequately ventilated and the flue unobstructed. - 5.
+Be sure the room is ventilated and the flue unobstructed. - 5.
 Light the paper in the appliance.
 NEVER light or rekindle fire with kerosene, gasoline, or charcoal lighter fluid; the results can be fatal. - 6.
-Once the kindling is burning quickly, add several full-length logs 3 inches (76mm) or 4 inches (102mm) in diameter.
+Once the kindling is burning quickly, add several fulllength logs 3 to 4 inches (76 - 102mm) in diameter.
 Be careful not to smother the fire.
-Stack the pieces of wood carefully; near enough to keep each other hot, but far enough away from each other to allow adequate air flow between them. - 7.
-Set the Burn Rate Air Control and activate the ACC timer system. - 8.
-When ready to reload, It is best to fully open both the Burn Rate Air and Start-up Air Controls before reloading.
-This livens up the coal bed and reduces excessive emissions (opacity/smoke).
-Open door slowly so that ash or smoke does not exit appliance through opening.
-Large logs burn slowly, holding a fire longer.
-Small logs burn fast and hot, giving quick heat. - 9.
-As long as there are hot coals, repeating steps 6 through 8 will maintain a continuous fire.
+Stack the pieces of wood 1/2 to 1 inch apart (13-25mm); near enough to keep each other hot, but far enough away from each other to allow air flow between them. - 7.
+Activate the timer system (start-up air controls). - This livens up the coal bed and reduces excessive emissions (opacity/smoke). - Open door slowly so that ash or smoke does not exit appliance through opening. - Large logs burn slowly, holding a fire longer. - Small logs burn fast and hot, giving quick heat. - 8.
+As long as there are hot coals, repeating steps 6 through 7 will maintain a continuous fire.